Labib2003/crud-with-hono/README.md

 ### Posts

 - **GET /posts**: Retrieve all posts (public endpoint).
+  - Retrieves a paginated list of posts.
+  - Supports searching and category filtering.
 - **GET /posts/:id**: Retrieve a specific post by ID (public endpoint).
 - **POST /posts**: Create a new post (requires bearer token).
   - Validates the request body using Zod.